-- Start keytoolgui from the component into which you want to import the certificate.
-To do so, run the following command from the component's <ARCSIGHT_HOME>/bin directory. - ./arcsight keytoolgui - 2.
-Click File->Open keystore and navigate to the truststore (<ARCSIGHT_HOME>/jre/lib/security) of the component. - 3.
+Start keytoolgui from the component into which you want to import the certificate.
+To do so, run the following command from the component's <ARCSIGHT_HOME>/bin directory:

+- Click File->Open keystore and navigate to the truststore (/opt/arcsight/java/esm/current/jre/lib/security) of the component. - 3.
 Select the store named cacerts and click Open. - 4.
 Enter the password for the truststore when prompted.
-For the default password see "Truststore password" on page 93.

-- 5. Click Tools->Import Trusted Certificate and navigate to the location of the certificate that you want to import.

-- 6. Click Import.

-- 7. You see the message
+For the default password see Truststore password. - 5.
+Click Tools->Import Trusted Certificate and navigate to the location of the certificate that you want to import. - 6.
+Click Import. - 7.
+You see the message